vishal2376/git-coach/README.md

 ## Getting Started

-To get started with Git Coach, simply download the app from the Google Play Store or download the source code and build it yourself.
+To get started with Git+ Coach, simply download the app from the Google Play Store or download the source code and build it yourself.

 ### Prerequisites